 Ambedkar Memorial Park

 Although a recent construction, this public park is another must-visit for history buffs.
 It was built to honour the lives of Jyotirao Phule, Narayan Guru, Birsa Munda, Shahuji Maharaj, Bhimrao Ambedkar, Kanshi Ram and others alike.
 Although the name does have “park” in it, it’s not quite known for its greenery, but rather for its architecture, sculptures, paintings, etc. Spread over 107 acres, you can imagine how much there is to see!

 There’s plenty more to do in Lucknow, but if you’d like us to give you more recommendations, show this blog some love.
 Leave us a comment, or share it on social media and tag us!
 Then, we might write a second part 😉

 And if you’re wondering how to get around and reach the above locations, just #TummocIt!
-You can access accurate public transport information such as Lucknow bus timings and routes, and Lucknow metro timings and routes.
-Download Tummoc and enjoy the #SmartCommute life!
+You can access accurate public transport information such as Lucknow bus routes and timings, and Lucknow metro timings and routes.
+Download Tummoc, your favourite public transport app, and enjoy the #SmartCommute life!